Celebrity Sweepstakes: The All or Nothing Question

+Syndication rule changes

-On the syndicated versions, two different contestants (no returning champions) played each week.
-The winner of the game received a bonus prize.
+On the syndicated versions, two new contestants played each week and the overall winner received a bonus prize.
+There were no returning champions.

-Later in the syndicated version, a "fanfare" played during the game meant that the contestants also had a chance to predict how many celebrities had the correct answer.
-If either prediction, or both, were correct, the player(s) won a bonus prize package called the "exacta".
-This was also added to the NBC version in the last 13 weeks of its run, although they added a rule where the two players had to choose different numbers.
+Later in this run, contestants were occasionally given the chance to win a prize package (the "exacta") by guessing how many celebrities had correctly answered the current question.
+They made their guesses in secret, and could both win the package for being correct.
+The exacta was added to the NBC version during its last 13 weeks, but with an added requirement that contestants make different guesses.

 Promotions

 The program was involved in NBC's first cross-game promotion, held on St. Patrick's Day in 1975 and called "Shamrock Sweepstakes".
 Players from NBC's six daytime game shows at the time (Sweepstakes, High Rollers, Wheel of Fortune, Hollywood Squares, Jackpot!, and Blank Check) answered a set of questions dealing with Ireland and Irish/Irish-American people; the one who got the most correct won $100,000.

 A later promotion involved home contestants; over a week, celebrities played the game (mainly actors from NBC soap operas, although Chuck Woolery and Susan Stafford of Wheel of Fortune appeared on the last day), each playing for someone at home.
 In order to win, the home player had to answer the phone when called.
 (One contestant would have had the lead, but her phone was busy; fortunately, she was drawn by another celebrity, who ended up with the highest score.)
 The top three celebrities (whose home contestants answered the phone) won their game amounts for their home contestants, plus an extra $75,000 to the winner, $20,000 for second, and $5,000 for third.